dine2014/texbook-mfbook-bugs/bugs.md

 - inconsistent use of text italic and math italic for single-letter variables (cf. page C245 line 5)
 - inconsistent use of roman `%` and typewriter `%` in prettyprinted METAFONT programs
 - space factor not turned off after code fragments (e.g. “gives ‘?’&nbsp; a fresh meaning” on page C247, lines -7–-6)
+- The TeXbook uses (thrice) "his or her" which is no longer gender-inclusive